jpreagan/jpreagan/README.md

 # Aloha 👋, I'm James Reagan

-### 💗 Passionate Software Engineer based in Hawaiʻi 🌴
+## AI Engineer

 Visit my personal website - 🌐 [jpreagan.com](https://jpreagan.com)

-I'm a software engineer who loves building scalable and performant applications using modern web technologies.
+My work focuses on leveraging artificial intelligence to transform complex data into actionable intelligence for mission-critical operations.
 I have a particular interest in **free and open source software**, and always eager to learn new things.
-Feel free to reach out if you're looking for a dedicated, collaborative, and creative developer to join your team!
+Feel free to reach out if you're looking for a dedicated, collaborative, and creative engineer to join your team!

-- 🤖 I'm exploring **ML/AI** and diving into projects that solve real-world problems.

-- 🌍 I actively seek collaboration on open source projects.

-- ✍ ️I regularly publish articles on my blog, [jpreagan.com](https://jpreagan.com).

-- 💡 Feel free to ask me about web development, career transitions, or anything else!

-- 📩 Get in touch with me at james@jpreagan.com
+### 🚀 What I'm up to:

+- 💼 Designing and implementing artificial intelligence systems for high-security environments
+- 🤖 Developing AI/ML applications to enhance mission-critical operations
+- 🌱 Continuously learning and adapting to the research advancements in AI/ML
+- ✍️ Sharing insights and experiences on my blog at [jpreagan.com](https://jpreagan.com)

+### 💡 My Interests:

+- Large Language Models (LLMs)
+- AI ethics and responsible AI development
+- Machine learning in secure and sensitive environments
+- AI/ML model optimization and deployment
+- Open-source AI tools and frameworks

 ### Connect with me: